wogud220/algorithm/README.md

 140
 1 3 5 7

+HINT) DP is not only done when you have a tabular relationship.
+In general, DP can be done if and only if you have a directed acyclic relationship.
+For example, a tree is a directed acyclic graph.

 ## Problem 3)
 https://code.google.com/codejam/contest/8284487/dashboard
 A. Go Sightseeing.
 Note that this problem has its analysis available.
 Try not to look at it before you solve it.
 Try to give two different DP recurrent relations where the meaning of each relation is defined as follows.